FAQ

 Personal Therapy

-What number of personal therapy hours do I have to do?
+How many personal therapy hours do I need to complete?

-If you are doing an IACP-recognised programme, you are required to complete 50 hours of personal therapy with a fully accredited member of IACP/BACP/IAHIP.
+If you are doing an IACP-recognised programme, you are required to complete 50 hours of personal therapy with a fully accredited member of IACP, BACP or IAHIP.

 I’ve done therapy before, but I was not training.
 Can that count?

-No. The personal therapy requirement of the programme relates to time spent training on a programme where counselling and psychotherapy was at the core.
+No. The programme’s personal therapy requirement relates to time spent in training in a programme where counselling and psychotherapy were at the core.

 I’m in therapy with a pre-accredited therapist.
 Is that OK for the 50 hours?

-The programme requirement is that you see a fully accredited IACP, IAHIP or BACP therapist.
-Therefore, a therapist with pre-accredited status is insufficient on this programme.
+The programme requires you to see a fully accredited IACP, IAHIP or BACP therapist.
+Therefore, a therapist with pre-accredited status is insufficient for this programme.

 Does the College assign me a therapist?